red/red/README.md

     -V, --version                  : Output Red's executable version in x.y.z format.

+    --config [...]                 : Provides compilation settings as a block of `name: value` pairs.

     --cli                          : Run the command-line REPL instead of the graphical console.